SlowsieNT/Genshin-Impact/Retrier3-Guided-Rerolling.md

 ## Welcome!
 ![Visitor count](https://shields-io-visitor-counter.herokuapp.com/badge?page=slowsient.genshin.guide)

+## IMPORTANT
+At some point in June, opening cutscene can no longer be skipped.<br>
+At least it doesn't work for me, please contact `ezio#9142` if you found new way to remove it.<br>

 ## Notes
 - Script must be run as Administrator
    - Otherwise it cannot hook the window